 Our Item Specific Assessments are written as a detailed report and include all the necessary preparatory work and organising the technical side of a remote assessment via video link, the Item Specific Assessment and reading time.

 If your instructions include multiple questions to be asked, please note that we will only complete as many questions in one assessment as the client is happy with or able to complete.
 If it is deemed necessary, another virtual assessment can be arranged to discuss further questions, however there will be a small additional charge.

 This will depend on the questions being asked, we may use a combination of the Mental Capacity Act (2005) and the two-stage test as well as relevant case law.
 Our Assessors and Quality Monitoring Officers continually update their knowledge of the latest and most relevant case law.

 The information we require depends on the points being assessed, but we will need information surrounding that question.
 Our expert Capacity Assessors use the information provided to us prior to the assessment to construct a question set and then use the information to verify the information given.

 Contact us for a copy of our bespoke referral form which lays out the information we request for various assessments.
 Our dedicated Client Liaison Officers are also able to advise you on this matter during the process.

-The assessment is very much conversational, with open questions, with the focus remaining centred around the person being assessed.
+The assessment will take place via video link through the use of a smartphone, tablet, laptop or computer with webcam.
+This can take place at the client’s home or at a place where they feel comfortable and is very much conversational, with open questions, and the focus remaining centred around the person being assessed.
 The questions will cover the points being addressed and if there is any documentation the Assessor will also take the client through that.

 There may be a number of reasons why the assessment is needed.
 Our Item Specific Assessment reports are used in a variety of situations where a person capacity is being questioned.
 The capacity assessment can provide an answer in contentious situations and an opportunity for the client to have a voice, expressing their wishes to an independent party.